Flying experience classes start 6/26- sign up today for a great experience!

 Vitamin D- modulates both innate and adaptive immune response-every white blood cell of the immune system has bit D receptors.

 Zinc- Zinc chelated with arginine and glycine (aminos) help respiratory mucosa and is important to immune function.
+Combining Quercetin with Zinc helps to carry the Zinc into the cells.

 Vit C- Buffered, esterified or liposomal C (for easier digestion/ assimilation) important to immune function.
 In addition- Vit C actually breaks down cell walls of virus.